 Opportunity for Capital Appreciation: The opportunity for capital appreciation comes in two forms.
 First, as the ground rent grows over time, the value of the Ground Lease should grow under market conditions in which capitalization rates remain flat.
-Second, our residual right to regain possession of the land underlying the Ground Lease and take title to the buildings and other improvements thereon for no additional consideration creates additional potential value to our shareholders.
+Second, our residual right to regain possession of the land underlying the Ground Lease and take title to the buildings and other improvements thereon at lease expiration or earlier termination of the lease for no additional consideration creates additional potential value to our shareholders.